Skip to main content

 17. Explore a city with Google Street View

-When you can pique your students’ curiosity, they will enjoy reading a French text.
-The assignment below is part of an online Escape Game.
-Only when students properly read and execute the instructions (in Google Street View) will they be able to answer the question and get the password for the next step.
+When you can pique your students' curiosity, they are more motivated to read and understand a foreign language text in a meaningful context.
+This assignment is part of an online educational escape game.
+Students must carefully read and follow the instructions in Google Street View to navigate the virtual environment, answer the questions, and obtain the password for the next step.

 Exercises for French Writing skills